DreamLayer

 Implemented and tested (no hardware required)

-• All 23 device card renderers, the Horizon, Dream rendering, materials, motion, palettes, budgets — exercised through the real device Lua in the raster harness.
+• All 33 bespoke device card renderers plus the never-black fallback, the Horizon, Dream rendering, materials, motion, palettes, budgets — exercised through the real device Lua in the raster harness.

-• The entire orchestrator: Oracle grammar and persona, user model, Veritas, Truth Lens fusion and baselines, Discernment, answer-ahead, attention, anticipation, ledger, commitments, scrub, Social Lens matching and consent grammar, privacy gates.
+• The entire orchestrator: Juno grammar and persona, user model, Veritas, Truth Lens fusion and baselines, Discernment, answer-ahead, attention, anticipation, ledger, commitments, scrub, Social Lens matching and consent grammar, privacy gates.

 • The Brain server: every endpoint, the index, config, pairing, saga, profile mirror, schedulers, backup/restore; live-HTTP tested.